Advertiser Disclosure

 Mortgage statistics for Tennessee

-• Most popular cities: Memphis, Nashville, Knoxville, Chattanooga, Murfreesboro
+- Most popular cities, June 2024: Memphis, Nashville, Knoxville, Chattanooga, Murfreesboro

-• Most affordable counties (based on median home value): Lake, Lauderdale, Obion, Decatur, Wayne
+- Most affordable counties (based on median home value): Gibson, Hardeman, Obion, Wayne

 Mortgage options in Tennessee

-• Tennessee conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio no more than 45 percent.
-With a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI) premiums, as well.
+- Tennessee conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio of no more than 45 percent.
+With a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

-• Tennessee VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
-A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 2.15 percent.
+- Tennessee VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
+A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 to 2.15 percent for the first use.

 First-time homebuyer programs in Tennessee